Western Short Story

 Marie looked up at him and smiled as she slipped out onto the porch.
 “Hi Ezra.”

-Marie wrinkled her nose at him but really thought it was sweet he had a nickname for her.
+Marie wrinkled her nose at him, but really thought it was sweet that he had a nickname for her.
 “Can we walk down to the creek today?”

 “Sure,” he replied.
 Then his brow furrowed as he recalled the Howler.
 “You think your dad would let me carry one of his guns with us?
 I didn’t bring mine today.”